-The Assessment identified developing standard banner graphics for use along vehicular routes mounted on existing light poles as a way to reinforce wayfinding.
+The Assessment identifies developing standard banner graphics for use along vehicular routes mounted on existing light poles as a way to reinforce wayfinding.
 In 2016, branded banners were installed along the World Heritage Trail.

 Public Art Opportunities

-The World Heritage Mural Trail is a series of public art murals along the World Heritage Trail.
-The functional murals are to be placed in key areas along the route, in order to reinforce and enhance the visitor experience, while also providing an aesthetic vision that reflects the rich history and culture of the missions, people and neighborhoods within the area.
+The World Heritage Mural Trail is a series of functional murals placed in key areas along the route, in order to reinforce and enhance the visitor experience, while also providing an aesthetic vision that reflects the rich history and culture of the missions, people and neighborhoods within the area.